farzadnadiri/farzadnadiri.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal academic page.
-I am Farzad Nadiri, a dedicated roboticist with a strong passion for computer vision, localization, and perception in robotics.
+I am Farzad Nadiri, a roboticist with a strong passion for computer vision, localization, and perception in robotics.
 My work primarily focuses on humanoid soccer robots, multi-agent systems, and autonomous robots.
 This website showcases my academic achievements, research, publications, and professional experiences.

 ## Education